wkorando/sip-of-java/008-upgrade-runtime/upgrade-runtime-iv.md

 ## New Runtime Features and Improvements

 * ZGC
-* New and improved AArch64 support
+* New and improved AArch64 support across OSs
 * More events types tracked by JDK Flight Recorder
 * Better container support
 * Improved AppCDS support